XaraKar/AID4HAI/README.md

 Tweets suggesting an idea are marked by 1 others by label 0.

-Before using this dataset you need to extract the tweet's text using  Twitter developer account.
+Before using this dataset you need to extract the tweet's text using a Twitter developer account.

 An easy way to extract the tweets information is to place it at the end of the following link: https://twitter.com/bramus/status/<twitter_id> e.g. https://twitter.com/bramus/status/932586791953158144

+Following is a summary of some statics from the dataset:

 <div>
 <img src="images/table1.png" width="500"/>